vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/config.md

 The language of the home directory.

-## popupComponent

-- Type: `string`
-- Default: `'SWUpdatePopup'`

-You can fill in the custom pop-up component path.

 ## manifest

 - Type: `ManifestOption`
 - Required: No

-You can fill with an object which will be parsed to manifest.json.
+You can fill with an object which will be parsed to manifest.webmanifest.

 ::: tip
 Some options have their fallback if you donot set them.